jaredkosanovic/no-headwind/content/post/bike-to-oregon-2020/day-9.md

 ![When life gives you wind, you make wind art.](/images/bike-to-oregon-2020/north-dakota-contraption.jpg)

-Abbey booked me another hotel in Dickinson, and I was starting to feel like my camping gear was dead weight, but the hotels were making all the difference for me ability to recover.
+Abbey booked me another hotel in Dickinson, and I was starting to feel like my camping gear was dead weight, but the hotels were making all the difference for my ability to recover.
 I caught up to Alan again.
 The wind had died down at this point.
 We talked for some more, but he said he didn’t mind if I just wanted to continue to Dickinson alone.